Contentstack-Solutions/some-extensions/README.md

 ```

 5. Add this custom field with `Mandatory` checked in Advance field setting in your desired content-type, This field only allow you  publish if title value is 'Hello world' else it will show validation error message.

+## Transform word docx to html custom field extension
+This extension allow users to upload a Word document file ending with .docx and convert into HTML.

+**Steps:**
+1. Set Field data type of Extension as 'Text'.
+2. Choose Hosting Method as 'Hosted by Contentstack'.
+3. Add [Html Code](https://github.com/Contentstack-Solutions/some-extensions/blob/main/docx-to-html/index.html) in Extension source code.